 Hugo Lee is an award-winning saxophonist and multi-instrumentalist with international performing, composing and recording experience and five original albums to his name.

-An in-demand session musician based in Melbourne, he is equally at home on the stage or in the studio.
+An in-demand session musician based in Melbourne, he is equally at home on the stage or in the studio and has performed throughout Australia, the USA and Europe.

 Trained in both Jazz (ANU/UIUC) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Fusion, Funk, Blues, Jazz and World through to Pop, Rock, Folk, Reggae and Electronic.